 Having realised the shortcomings of the battle at the start of production, Director Gordon Flemyng saw his opportunity to make amends.
-He decided to utilize the half-ready location set to recreate the phalanx shot from earlier, and this new footage could be edited together with the studio material to make a more exciting set piece early in the film.
+He decided to utilize the half-ready set to recreate the phalanx shot from earlier, and this new footage could be edited together with the studio material to make a more exciting set piece early in the film.

-The scheme required use of the early winter nights, in order to match the studio work which had been completed in the semi-darkness.
-The poor lighting helped to disguise the unfinished nature of the set but despite the gloom, scaffold used to prepare the top of the collapsing wall can still be seen as the Daleks make their advance.
+The scheme required use of dark lighting, in order to match the previous studio work which had been completed in the semi-darkness.
+The low light helped to disguise the unfinished nature of the set but despite the gloom, scaffold used to prepare the top of the collapsing wall can still be seen as the Daleks make their advance.
 On this occasion, the camera was positioned lower down and closer to the Daleks, allowing for a great, menacing shot to finally be achieved which had been lacking from the opening battle.

 The Daleks at the front of the attack formation from left to right were AARUII 11, AARUII 6, AARUII 12 (with wide rivets on the slats) and AARUII 3.
 Three more Daleks brought up the rear including AARUII 4.
 Up until this point, AARUII 6 had a standard pincer but it required replacement and so a unique attachment was fitted – a small sucker which had the front spray-painted silver.
 This would remain for the rest of the shoot.

 The non-uniform mix of attachments, plus the poor workmanship on the various shoulders, made for quite a disjointed line-up.
 The rigours of the shoot were also taking their toll.
 A good view of the damage to the skirt of AARUII 6, originally caused during the ‘Van Blockade’ scene, could be afforded in this scene.